openhab/website/blog/2025-07-21-openhab-5-0-release.md

 openHAB can conversely share Matter devices as well, providing QR codes so other Matter clients can pair and talk directly to these devices.

 Matter is quickly becoming the primary protocol used by IoT vendors, and with many companies like Ikea completely moving to Matter for all future devices, having a complete Matter implementation is crucial for any smart home system.

+In the near future, Matter support will be coming to our mobile clients as well, allowing users to pair new Matter devices through a QR code without having to use a vendor-specific app.

 <div style="clear:both;"></div>
 But that's not all ...